thomaspurk/ml-demo-911/README.md

 ## Workflow

-The following steps TODO
+The following steps represent the tasks completed in this project.
+While gernerally speaking the tasks are approached in the order listed, there is some cyclical and iterative interaction.
+For example, insights learned during the EDA step may prompt a revist to the previous step, Data Preproicessing & Cleaning.

-1. Objectives Definition (see below)
+1. Objectives Definition
-2. Data Collection (see below)
+2. Data Collection
-3. Data Preprocessing & Cleaning (see below)
+3. Data Preprocessing & Cleaning
 4. Exploratory Data Analysis (EDA)
+5. Model Selection
+6. Model Training, Evaluation, & Optimization

 ## 1. Objectives Definition

-The RPC has decided to include the following ML predictions in their analysis report.
+The RPC has decided to include ML predictions of future call volumes in their report.
+Given a region, how many of which types of calls can we expect in the future.

-1. Given a call's time and location, what most likely service required
-2. Given a call's service and location, what is the most likely day of week.
-3. Given a call's service, location, and day of week, what is the most likely shift

-### Success Criteria

-- The ML models predict the specified class in the training set with 90% confidence and 90% accuracy
+**Success Criteria**

+- Constraint: 50 police cruisers, 50 fire trucks, and 50 ambulances have been aquired and await distribution among the county's townships and boroughs.
+- Success: An ML Model suggest where to distribute the vehivles based on predicted call volumes.

 _NOTE: This objective definition has been contrived without the advice of a 911 SME._